Non-commutative resolutions of quotient singularities: Introduction

 In general \mbox{NCCRs} are close cousins of (commutative) crepant resolutions as defined in algebraic geometry (see e.g.\ \cite{VdBSt1}).
 They are so close that one may often pass from the commutative to the non-commutative context and vice versa.
 Given a NCCR one may sometimes produce a crepant resolution as a GIT-moduli space of representations and conversely a crepant resolution may give rise to a NCCR obtained as the endomorphism ring of a tilting bundle.
 Deep examples include the three dimensional McKay correspondence by Bridgeland-King-Reid \cite{BKR} and Bezrukavnikov's ``non-commutative Springer resolution'' \cite{Bezrukavnikov}.
 For other examples see \cite{BezKal2,VdB100,VdB34,SmithGordon,VdB32}.

-In dimension three the existence of commutative and non-commutative crepant resolutions are even equivalent \cite{VdB32} and this is part of the motivation for the algebraic approach to the three dimensional minimal model program by Iyama and Wemyss \cite{IW,IW1,Wemyss}.
+For three dimensional terminal Gorenstein singularities the existence of commutative and non-commutative crepant resolutions are even equivalent \cite{VdB32} and this is part of the motivation for the algebraic approach to the three dimensional minimal model program by Iyama and Wemyss \cite{IW,IW1,Wemyss}.

 Under mild conditions a NC(C)R yields a ``categorical (crepant) resolution of singularities'' \cite{Kuznetsov,LuntsKuznetsov,Lunts} as shown by the following trivial lemma which is an extension of \cite[Example 5.3]{Lunts}. \begin{lemmas} Assume that $S$ is a finitely generated integrally closed $k$-algebra and that $\Lambda=\End_S(M)$ is a NCR for $S$.
 Then $\Lambda$ is smooth as a DG-algebra.
 Assume in addition that $M$ is a projective $\Lambda$-module (so in particular: (1) if $S$ is a summand of $M$ or (2) if $S$ is Gorenstein, $\Lambda$ is a NCCR of $S$ and $M$ is Cohen-Macaulay).
 Then the functor